 Grocery spending comes in all shapes and sizes.
 Maybe you’re a total foodie, or maybe you love rice and beans.
 Maybe you love eating lobster every night, or you’d rather stay home and order takeout.
 Perhaps you are paying down debt at a wildly frantic pace.
 Maybe you’re saving up to buy a house.
 Point being, you have your own priorities and life.

 Your number might look wildly different from ours (or the average), and that’s perfectly alright.

 The amount you spend on food is completely based on those priorities.
 My way isn’t the right way, nor is it possible for or preferable to everyone.
 This is just a glimpse into another option—one way of doing things that’s working really well for two people.

 A few other things to keep in mind about my situation:

-- We, like Ben, live in a fairly low cost-of-living area.
+- We live in a fairly low cost-of-living area.

-- We budget an average of $100 a month for eating out (more on this later).
-That makes a total of $700 for food.
-And, in all honesty, it’s rare to have a month where we don’t have to WAM (whack-a-mole) just a little with our grocery category.
+- $100 a month is budgeted for eating out (more on this later).
+That makes a total of $700 for food costs.
+And, in all honesty, it’s rare to have a month where we don’t have to move money around in YNAB (the app we use for budgeting) just a little with our grocery category.

 - Our grocery budget is for food items only.
 Cleaning supplies and paper products are budgeted in a separate “Home Supplies” category.